usnistgov/erccdashboard_preBioC/README.md

 Use this package for analysis of the ERCC spike-in controls in differential gene expression experiments on any technology platform (including RNA-Seq or microarray experiments).
-The software automatically outputs performance measures derived from ERCC controls.
-These performance measures are output in a summary pdf file, results are also saved as Rdata for further analysis and to enable "reproducible research"!
-These performance measures serve as an ERCC "dashboard" to enable scientists to understand technical performance of any differential gene expression experiment and to also compare experiments across space and time.
+The software automatically outputs performance measures derived from ERCC controls to a summary pdf file and the results are also saved in an Rdata file for further analysis and to enable "reproducible research"!
+These ERCC-derived performance measures serve as an ERCC "dashboard" to enable scientists to understand technical performance of any differential gene expression experiment and to also compare experiments across space and time.